mariyawhite/mariyawhite/README.md

 - Hardware / verification
 - Programming languages

-I have a creative interest in the intersection of computer science, cognitive science, and education.
+I'm also interested in the intersection of computer science, cognitive science, and education.